-So often eLearning is perceived as being tedious at best and at worst detrimental to actual learning.
+Sometimes eLearning is perceived as being tedious and sometimes detrimental to actual learning.
 But with some imagination, any course can include interactions and design that engages the learner at a higher level than just their ability to read information then click the next button.
-Thankfully, Articulate Storyline makes the creative process an enjoyable task due to its ease of use.
+The tool to bring your vision to life easily is Articulate Storyline.

 - re-enforce vehicle information and selling points for dealers

 - let them know that it would take much time, and

 - tap into a motor dealers innate competitive mindset.